mspnp/aks-baseline/README.md

 - [ ] [Deploy the shared services for your clusters](./05-cluster-prerequisites.md)
 - [ ] [Deploy the AKS cluster and supporting services](./06-aks-cluster.md)

-We perform the prior steps manually here for you to understand the involved components, but we advocate for an automated DevOps process.
-Therefore, incorporate the prior steps into your CI/CD pipeline, as you would any infrastructure as code (IaC).
+We advocate for an automated DevOps process.
 We have included [a starter GitHub workflow](./github-workflow/aks-deploy.yaml) that demonstrates this.

 ### 4. Deploy your workload